What is the Industrial Funding Fee?

 The Industrial Funding Fee is calculated into your GSA Schedule pricing.
 When going through the GSA Schedule acquisition process, you calculate your GSA price with and without the IFF payment for the Contracting Officer (CO).

 You can calculate this price by dividing your GSA discounted price by 0.9925 to calculate your GSA discount price with IFF.
 What you pay back to GSA is 0.75% of GSA contract sales.

 The IFF payment comes from GSA Schedule contractors to allow the agency to continue doing its work for other governmental agencies.
 GSA reduces the bureaucratic load for the rest of the U.S. government and doesn’t directly cost the U.S. taxpayer any money.

-In the past, GSA used to allow paper checks to pay the Industrial Funding Fee.
-However, as GSA strives to become more digital, sending checks has been discontinued.
-Currently, all payments through the Federal Acquisition Service (FAS) Sales Reporting Portal (SRP) must be electronic using pay.gov.
-You can also submit your checking information with this method.
-No paper checks will be accepted.
-Make sure your accounting department is reminded of this payment method so you get your IFF payment submitted on time.
+In the past, GSA allowed payment of the Industrial Funding Fee using paper checks.
+However, with the ongoing efforts to modernize and digitize, sending checks is no longer an option.
+Now, all payments for the Sales Reporting Portal (SRP) must be made electronically, using pay.gov.
+You can also provide your checking information through this method.
+Please also note that paper checks will not be accepted anymore.
+To avoid any delays in the payment process, kindly remind your accounting department about this new payment method and ensure that your IFF payment is submitted on time.

-Are You Ready for the Next Industrial Funding Fee Payment?
+Are You Prepared for Upcoming Industrial Funding Fee Payments?

 As October 30th is approaching, it's important to prepare for your next IFF payment.
 If you're a MAS contractor, you should be getting ready to report your fourth quarter/monthly sales and make the necessary IFF payment to remain in compliance with your GSA contract.
 Consistently making quarterly or monthly IFF payments is just one part of GSA contract compliance.
 To ensure your firm isn't overpaying or underpaying this required fee, it's recommended to consult with MAS contracting professionals.